microsoft/playwright/docs/api.md

   - `permissions` <[Object]> A map from origin keys to permissions values.
 See [browserContext.setPermissions](#browsercontextsetpermissionsorigin-permissions) for more details.
 - returns: <[Promise]<[Page]>>

-Creates a new page in a new browser context and optionally navigates it to the specified URL.
+Creates a new page in a new browser context.

 #### browser.pages()
 - returns: <[Promise]<[Array]<[Page]>>> Promise which resolves to an array of all open pages.